 Aircraft Variant (within Type)

 As used with respect to the licensing and operation of flight crew, means an aircraft of the same basic certificated type which contain modifications not resulting in significant changes of handling and/or flight characteristics, or flight crew complement, but causing significant changes to equipment and/or procedures.

+Airplane

+A power-driven heavier-than-air aircraft, deriving its lift in flight chiefly from aerodynamic reactions on surfaces which remain fixed under given conditions of flight.
+Also a fixed-wing aircraft that is propelled forward by thrust from a jet engine, rocket engine or a propeller.

+Equivalent Term: Aeroplane

-$\triangle$ Airport Handling Manual (AHM)
+Airport Handling Manual (AHM)

 A manual published by IATA that defines industry standards in the following areas relevant to airline ground operations: Passenger Handling, Baggage Handling, Cargo and Mail Handling, Aircraft Handling and Loading, Load Control, Airside Management and Safety, Aircraft Movement Control, Ground Handling Agreements, Airport Handling Ground Support Equipment Specifications, Environmental Specifications for Ground Handling Operations.

 Airside

 The movement area of an airport, adjacent terrain and building or portions thereof, access to which is controlled.

 Airside Safety Training

 Training designed to ensure an acceptable level of safety by personnel in the performance of duties in the airside areas of an airport.

 Airworthiness

-The status of an aircraft, engine, propeller or part when it conforms to its approved design and is in a condition for safe operation.
+The status of an aircraft, engine, propeller or part as being airworthy.

+See Airworthy

 Airworthiness Certificate

 See Certificate of Airworthiness.